camiloborges/PnP-Partner-Pack/Documentation/Setup-Guide.md

 * [Execute Configure-PartnerPack.ps1](#partnerpackscript)
 * [Configure Azure AD Application API Permissions](#aad-apipermissions)

 <a name="configfile"></a>
-### [Update config.ps1
+### Update config.ps1
 Config.ps1 file sets up a hash table with all the properties that are required.
 You need to configure it to your liking.
-Browse to the Scripts folder and update the hash table
+Browse to the Scripts folder and update the hash table there is within it.

 <a name="partnerpackscript"></a>
 ### Execute Configure-PartnerPack.ps1